testomatio/docs/src/content/docs/integrations/issues-management/clickup.md

 ---
 title: ClickUp Configuration
-description: Learn how to integrate issues management systems like Jira, GitHub, Azure DevOps with Testomat.io.
-This guide covers configuring connections to these systems, creating issues from test results, and linking tests to tickets.
-Streamline defect management by reporting failed tests directly from the test management platform, improving traceability and issue resolution.
+description: Learn how to integrate ClickUp with Testomat.io for efficient issue management.
+This guide provides step-by-step instructions to retrieve your ClickUp API token and List ID, configure Testomat.io, and connect the two systems seamlessly.
 type: article
 url: https://docs.testomat.io/integrations/issues-management/clickup
 head: